bsaliou/ChemPrice/docs/user_manual/getting_started.rst

 To access integrators' data, you need to be able to connect to their api.

-if you don't have an api key yet, you can click on the following links :
+If you don't have an api key yet, you can click on the following links :
 `Molport <https://www.molport.com/shop/user-api-keys>`_,
 `ChemSpace <https://chem-space.com/contacts>`_ and
 `MCule <https://mcule.com/contact/>`_,